Community

 If you have a community initiative you would like to discuss with us, please do get in touch.

-Rebecca’s role is to form strong relationships within communities across North Manchester covered by the Victoria North regeneration programme which includes Collyhurst.
+Rebecca’s role, as Head of Social Value, is to form strong relationships within communities across North Manchester covered by the Victoria North regeneration programme which includes Collyhurst.

 Working in partnership with Manchester City Council, local communities and businesses, Rebecca makes sure social commitments are delivered through a range of innovative engagement projects and initiatives with a focus on the local economy, environment and community.